 Ashtanga Yoga is a vigorous flow style of yoga, linking breath with movement.
-It is designed to strengthen, align and purify the entire body and mind and comes from the lineage of Sri K. Pattabhi Jois of Mysore, India.
+It is designed to strengthen, align and purify the entire body and mind and comes through the lineage of Tirumalai Krishnamacharya and was popularized by Sri K Pattabhi Jois of Mysore, India.
 We offer several ways for students to learn the Ashtanga Vinyasa method.
 Ashtanga Mysore instruction is designed for students interested in learning the traditional Vinyasa method as originally taught by Pattabhi Jois.
 Learning in this way supports the development of a personal yoga practice, which helps to build self-reliance on and off the mat.
 This class is suitable for all levels; postures are taught one at a time, based on each student's individual needs.
 Students progress silently, at their own pace, with the help of a teacher.
 This class is not conducted; the atmosphere is quiet, allowing for deeper concentration and going inward.
-See website for more details.
 The Beginning Ashtanga Workshop is designed for students new to the Ashtanga system; students learn the foundation of this traditional yoga system in a led-class environment.
 The Intermediate Ashtanga Workshop is designed for experienced Ashtanga students who want to deepen their current practice by focusing on the postures in the second half of the primary series and working on the intermediate series.
 The Ashtanga Yoga class is suitable for practitioners of all levels.
 The Ashtanga Led Primary class is for students with prior Ashtanga experience.
 It will include all poses in the primary series and will be taught in a continuous manner without stopping.

 Gentle BodyLove Yoga is a 75 minute yoga class focused on dynamic movements, stillness, and breath work.
 It is an accessible class, that is easy on joints, and includes lots of options for modifications.
 The class is divided into segments: sitting, standing, some balance, then on the back.
 Using the Yoga For All/Curvy Yoga principles, there will be several opportunities to go slow and to move faster depending on your energy level on any given day (sometimes, dancing!).
 We do self love mantras throughout the class, and have an emphasis on our ever changing love for our unique bodies.